TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.4.5
+Mod updated to be compatible with Vintage Story 1.17.0

+Adze tools can now be placed against walls using the new ground storage mechanics in vanilla.

+Brains are no longer dropped on kill.
+Instead, they can be harvested from animals just like any other harvestable items.

+The new gazelle mob has the chance to drop brains when killed.

+Adds compatibility for the More Animals mod.
+Pheasants, Golden Pheasants and Capercaillie creatures should now all have harvestable brains.

 #### Version 1.4.4
 Block grindables can now be placed in the mortar.
 Seashells, in vanilla Vintage Story, now have shapes in the mortar and can be ground down into lime.